You’re not imagining it. Your extroverted friend who seems so different from you? It’s because her brain is different.

-Of course, extroverts and introverts use both sides of their nervous system at different times.
+To be clear, extroverts and introverts use both sides of their nervous systems at different times.
 But which side do we introverts generally prefer?
-You’ve probably already guessed: According to Dr. Laney, we prefer the parasympathetic side, which slows us down and calms us.
+You’ve probably already guessed: According to Dr. Laney, we prefer the parasympathetic side, which slows and calms us.

 Introverts Use the Long Acetylcholine Pathway

 Ever wonder why, as an introvert, you are prone to overthinking?
-It has to do with how we process stimuli in a different way than extroverts do.
+It may have to do with how we process stimuli differently than extroverts.

-But for us introverts, the pathway might be much longer.
-Stimulation travels through many areas of the brain, including:
+But for introverts, the pathway may be longer, traveling through many areas of the brain, including:

 - The right front insular, which is an area associated with empathy, self-reflection, and emotional meaning.
-This is also the area of the brain that notices any errors.
+This is also the area of the brain that notices errors.

 - Broca’s area, which plans speech and activates self-talk.